 An application to set aside an award must be filed within 90 days of service of the award or, if the award has not been served, within one year of the date on which the last arbitrator signed the award.

-All in all, the mechanisms of the 2006 Reform described above proved to be successful and achieved their main goal to limit the grounds for the setting aside of Italian-seated arbitral awards.
-This has been proved by recent empirical research – yet to be published – conducted on the annulment proceedings of arbitral awards carried out in several of the main Italian courts of appeal over the past five years.9 Statistical data show that Italian courts tend to interpret strictly the narrow grounds for annulment listed in Article 829 of the CCP, granting due deference to the findings of arbitrators as enucleated in the awards.
+All in all, the mechanisms of the 2006 Reform described above have proven to be successful and have achieved their main goal to limit the grounds for the setting aside of Italian-seated arbitral awards.
+This has been shown in recent empirical research – yet to be published – conducted on the annulment proceedings of arbitral awards carried out in several of the main Italian courts of appeal over the past five years.8 Statistical data show that Italian courts tend to interpret strictly the narrow grounds for annulment listed in Article 829 of the CCP, granting due deference to the findings of arbitrators as enucleated in the awards.
 Most notably, out of almost 1,000 annulment cases analysed, arbitral awards were set aside in less than 90 cases, amounting to less than 10 per cent.

-Going back to the legal characteristics of the 2006 Reform, it is noted that one important difference has been retained between the grounds for the annulment of a domestic award and an international award.
+One important difference between the grounds for the annulment of a domestic versus an international award was retained in the 2006 Reform.
 Under Article 830 of the CCP, in the case of a domestic award, following an annulment order, the same court of appeal will directly decide the case on the merits, unless otherwise agreed by the parties either in the arbitration agreement or by subsequent agreement.
-On the other hand, in cases where one of the parties at the time of entering into an arbitration agreement was resident or had its administrative offices outside Italy, then following the annulment of the award, the court of appeal will decide the merits only if the parties have so agreed in the arbitration agreement or by subsequent agreement.
+On the other hand, in cases where one of the parties at the time of entering into an arbitration agreement was resident or had its administrative offices outside Italy, then following the annulment of the award, the court of appeal will decide the merits only if the parties have so agreed in the arbitration clause or by subsequent agreement.

 Challenges for revocation are available in limited circumstances only, such as where the award is the result of fraud on the part of one of the parties or an arbitrator, where decisive documents are discovered after the award was issued or where the award is based on evidence later recognised to be false.